National Library of Maldives

-The National Library of the Republic of the Maldives (Gaumee Kuthubuhaanaa) was established in 1945.
+The National Library of the Republic of the Maldives (Qaumee Kuthubuhaanaa) was established in 1945.
 It serves as the Public and National Library of the country, maintaining modern literature.
 It provides a diverse collection of all published reading materials and documents within the country.
-The National Library is financed by the government and functions under the Ministry of Information Arts and Culture.
+The National Library is financed by the government and functions under the Ministry of Arts Culture and Heritage.